 Help Contents

-You can easily load Print2Flash documents into other Flash movies and control document behavior using the following instructions.
+You can easily load Print2Flash documents using ActionScript2 into other Flash movies which use ActionScript2 and control document behavior with the help of the following instructions.
+Note that you cannot load ActionScript3 documents into ActionScript2 movies.

 First, include the following function somewhere in your code.
 This function performs loading of Print2Flash document and returns a reference to the created document.
 Note that the returned reference may not be valid until the document is fully loaded.
 You may specify an event listener object as the last parameter to get a notification (onLoaded event) when Print2Flash document is loaded and ready to use.